Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 (and here we reach v1.0)

-18. Translation of the mod to PT-BR. (all future milestones will launch with EN localization, PT-BR will come after a round of balancing)
+18. Translation of the mod to PT-BR.

 (mandatory 1 month break at this point for resting and recovering creative energies)

 19. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
 20. Relics inspired by Fei Long and Deejay. (number unknown)
 21. Synergy and adaptation with Infinite Spire.
 (Black cards?
 Black cards. o9)
-22. Boss inspired by Street Fighter 2 stuff.
-23. Synergy with Halation.
+22. Synergy with Halation.
 (Simulated Spire?
 Yep.)
-24. Synergy and adaptation with other mods.
+23. Synergy and adaptation with other mods.
 (Googly Eyes included)

 And MAYBE in the future, for a v2.0 (not making promises here)

-23. Elite monsters.
+24. Elite monsters.
-24. Extra events.
+25. Extra events.
-25. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
+26. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
-26. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.
+27. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.

 # Requirements

-Slay The Spire 1.1, Mod The Spire 3.11.0+, BaseMod 5.15.1+ and StSLib 1.17.1+ (when needed, the requirements will be updated to more recent versions of the game and libraries)
+Slay The Spire 2.0, Mod The Spire 3.11.0+, BaseMod 5.15.1+ and StSLib 1.17.1+ (when needed, the requirements will be updated to more recent versions of the game and libraries)

 # Optional Requirements